DataTalksClub/datatalksclub.github.io/_podcast/s01e03-building-ds-team.md

   sec: 1645
   time: '27:25'
   who: Dat
+- header: How to start building a data team
 - line: That's an amazing topic.
 Many, many different companies, ecommerce companies will benefit from that.
 I know that it will all work out.
 So now you're already in the process of building a team.
 Some people already signed their offers, and